Internet-of-People/mips/new/mip_process_and_guidelines.md

 ## Auxiliary Files

-MIPs may include auxiliary files such as diagrams.
-Such files must be named MIP-XXXX-Y.ext, where “XXXX” is the MIP number, “Y” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g. “png”).
+MIPs may include auxiliary files such as diagrams or even sample code.
+Such files must be put under the `assets/new` folder during draft and vote phase.
+The editors will move them to the `assets/MIP-<number>` folder and update all references when the MIP is accepted and is assigned a number.

 ## Transferring MIP Ownership